The Jerry Springer Show: Topic selection

+By December 1994, the show started featuring physical brawls and fights on stage for the first time in episodes like "High Class Hookers Tell All", "Holiday Hell with My Feuding Family", "My Boyfriend Turned Out to Be a Girl", and "I Want My Man to Stop Watching Porn!".

+The Chicago Tribune's Steve Johnson described the typical episode topic as "Threesomes with Mom."

+Frank Scheck of The Hollywood Reporter claimed that "[t]he show’s topics were a veritable smorgasbord of incest, pedophilia, adultery, hate groups, perversion, and humanity's worst instincts in general."

+Guest and audience recruitment

+The show booked over 30,000 guests.

 History

-1991

-Jerry Springer debuted on September 30, 1991, with a family reunion as the topic of its first show.
-Initially, Jerry Springer was distributed by Multimedia Entertainment, later going to the former Universal and then to Studios USA.
+1991–1994: Origins

 Originally seen in only the five markets where Multimedia owned TV stations (Cincinnati, Macon, St. Louis, Cleveland and Knoxville), it was dramatically different from the later version of the show.
 It started as an issues-oriented and political talk show, a longer version of the commentary for which Springer had gained local fame as a reporter and anchor (not unlike Donahue during this time), and for its first season, was even taped at Springer's former station, WLWT in Cincinnati.
 Guests early on included Oliver North and Jesse Jackson, and the topics included homelessness and gun politics, as well as the social effects of rock music, featuring shock rock star GG Allin, El Duce from The Mentors and GWAR as guests.

-1992–1999

 For its second season in the fall of 1992, the series was purchased by the NBC owned-and-operated stations, thus allowing it to finally achieve full national distribution, and production was moved to its longtime home at Chicago's NBC Tower (with Springer leaving his longtime position at WLWT in order to do so).
-Series creator and original executive producer Burt Dubrow became Senior Vice-president at Multimedia Entertainment and continued to oversee the show, while bringing in Terry Weible Murphy to become the EP.
-In April 1994, Multimedia threatened cancellation if ratings didn't improve by that November, which led to a major overhaul that saw Murphy's departure and replacement by fellow Jerry Springer producer Richard Dominick, under Dubrow's purview.
+Series creator and original executive producer Burt Dubrow became Senior Vice-president at Multimedia Entertainment and continued to oversee the show, while bringing in Terry Weible Murphy to become the executive producer.